cbryant1639/cbryant1639/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on a personal project to improve my programming skills while engaging in a meaningful project suited to my interests.
+🔭 I’m currently working on a personal project to improve my programming skills while doing something meaningful that suits my interests.